NKI-AI/kosmos-documentation/docs/introduction.rst

      - Description
    * - ``nodestat``
      - ``-j``
      - Gives a list of the nodes and the resources they have/ that are available.
+Check out :ref:`nodestat-command` for more information.
    * - ``myquota``
      -
      - Gives a list of storage associated with your account and shows how much space is left